Abdul-Mukit/abdul-mukit.github.io/_projects/project_mujin_ai_vision.md

 I joined as the first Computer Vision Engineer at Mujin-US in 2023.
 Before I joined, for the past decade, Mujin had traditionally been a 100% geometric computer vision-based company.
 No machine learning, no deep learning.
 Previous attempts at using Deep Learning for vision purposes were unsuccessful.
-However, it had become abundantly clear to Mujin that geometric computer vision alone is struggling to keep up with the endless complexities and chaotic realities of US warehouses (Yes, US only.
-Warehouses in Japan are extremely clean and organized).
+However, it had become abundantly clear to Mujin that geometric computer vision alone is struggling to keep up with the endless complexities and chaotic realities of warehouses.

 <div class="row">